spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 is turned off.
 Three additional columns are present in MIRI MRS extracted spectra: RF_FLUX, RF_SURF_BRIGHT, and RF_BACKGROUND.
 These three columns are the flux, surface brightness and background arrays with the residiual fringe correction applied.
-If the data is not from a single band or the residual fringe correction fails NULL values are reported for the arrays.
+If the data is not from a single band or the residual fringe correction fails NaN values are reported for the arrays.

 When using the `ifu_rfcorr` option in the ``extract_1d`` step  to apply a 1-D residual fringe correction, it is applied during the extraction of spectra from the IFU cube.
 The 1D residual fringe code can also